Our Team

 Peyton McDonald

-Though Peyton fell in love with the place, he left without catching one of the trip’s great promises—the Assi Ganga brown trout—whose population had been devastated by catastrophic floods just five years earlier.
+Though Peyton fell in love with the place, he left without catching one of the trip’s great promises—the Assi Ganga brown trout—whose population had been devastated by catastrophic floods just seven years earlier.
 After returning home, conversations between Peyton, Suman, Praveen, and Aaron sparked an ambitious idea: to build a restorative trout hatchery in the valley.

 Suman Panwar

 After the devastating floods, Suman shared the same desire as Peyton, Praveen, and Aaron to restore the brown trout population.
 Taking a lead role in local operations, Suman was instrumental in designing and constructing the hatchery itself.
-Today, he continues to oversee on-the-ground work for Bevra Trout Hatchery while also guiding trekking and angling expeditions and managing his own homestay in the valley.
+Today, he continues to oversee on-the-ground work for Bevra Trout Hatchery while also guiding trekking and angling expeditions and managing his own lodge in the valley.

 Praveen Rawat